teckaddict/airbnb-backend/README.md

 # Airbnb Clone Backend

-## The backend is buit using Django
+## The backend is built using Django

 ## Postgres as Database